Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/hereford-zone-stampede.typ

   won: true,
   auton: "Blue",
   awp: false,
+  strategy: [
-  strategy: [our alliance partner has a very consistent puncher, so they shoot and we score into the goal ],
+    9290B has a very consistent puncher, so they match load and shoot triballs into the offensive zone while we push the triballs into our goal.
+],
+  auton_notes: [
-  auton_notes: [- We lost auton, our triball didn't go completely under the net ],
+    - The triball that we pushed didn't go completely under the net, so it was not scored ],
   match_notes: [
-    - 1893J tried to block our teammates shots, but they were too slow doing it while we kept scoring into the goal
+    - 1893J tried to block our 9290B's shots, but they were too slow doing it
+      - We took advantage of this opening to repeatedly score into the goal
     - Our drivetrain and wings were working consistently this round, allowing us to consistently and quickly push triballs into the goal.
-- The other teams bot 1893X got elevation

-  ],
+    - 1893X managed to elevate, but the point difference we created negated it ],
   subsystems: (
     overperformed: "Catapult, Intake",
-    satisfactory: "Wings",
+    satisfactory: "Wings, Drivetrain",
-    underperformed: "Drivetrain",
+    underperformed: "",
   )
 )